Check out the video below, they used Anamanaguichi music:

 At first it shows the Daffy being tricked by the animator because he keeps changing the environment when Daffy is about to adapt to it's environment therefore we know whats happening before the character and that makes us feel absorb into it.

 The unexpecting funny part was when Daffy plays the guitar but it makes an unexpecting sound, this leads Daffy building up anger and constant struggle between the animator and Daffy.
+In the end it revealed Bugs Bunny who was the animator which makes it even funny because these characters has been constantly arguing.

-So in the end I have to add a series of challenge for the game character who wants to stops the manipulation.
+To conclude: So in the end I have to add a series of challenge for the game character who wants to stops the manipulation.

 Cheers for Chris who has been coming into our university and giving us guidance.